-The Meadowbrook Art Department is a favorite of Meadowbrook's students.
-It is a place where you can find a lot of voices, a lot of music and a lot of smiles.
-Yet through all the sights and sounds, you'll find beautiful works of art being created by students in all grades.
+The Meadowbrook Art curriculum is a favorite of Meadowbrook students.
+It is a place where you can find excitement, choices, voices, music, and smiles.
+And through all the sights and sounds, you'll find beautiful works of art being created by students in all grades.